CheesecakeLabs/AndroidNotifiCrashLib/README.md

 It does what every bug client needs to do but little earlier

-Below is an example of how to register NotifiBug to handle uncaught exceptions and send crash to [NotifiCrash]() service and receive to [NotifiCrash App]()
+Below is an example of how to register NotifiBug library to handle uncaught exceptions of you app and send crash reports to NotifiCrash service.

 ```xml
 <!-- REQUIRED to send captures to NotifiCrash service -->